 Just like humans, animals with illness or injury often require blood transfusions.
 And like humans, animals have specific blood types, meaning that the animal receiving the blood needs to get it from a donor animal that “matches” well.
 The MU VHC maintains a blood bank in order to have the right type of blood product necessary for our patients immediately when needed.

 Our blood bank uses a combination of blood that we collect and process right here, and blood products that we buy commercially.
 Live-in blood donors provide most of the blood used by our patients.
-We have a small colony of dogs and cats that live in our hospital for one to three years before they are adopted to a “forever” home.
+We have a small colony of dogs and cats that live in our hospital until they are adopted to a “forever” home.
 While they live with us, our animals are always assigned to a veterinary student who gives them plenty of care and attention.
 In addition, we have volunteers who come regularly to give our donor animals extra attention, including long walks outside every day for our donor dogs.

 Each of our donor animals is carefully screened to ensure they are healthy so that blood donation is safe both for the donor animal and the animal that will receive the blood.
 This includes strict protocols for infectious disease testing, as well as regular use of heartworm, flea and tick prevention for our donors.
 Our donor animals have their teeth brushed daily, too!